kattrali/docstat/README.md

 # docstat

-Documentation metrics for libraries, optimized for Cocoa
+Documentation metrics for libraries, optimized for Cocoa. `docstat` takes documentation sets (*.docset) generated via `appledoc` and similar tools and extracts general statistics.
+It also includes a binary for testing that coverage exceeds a given ratio.

 ## Usage